Dheuster/CompanionPortraitEnabler/README.md

        - Hit the "Download for Windows" button
        - Run the "UnityHubSetup.exe" that you downloaded and then Run Unity Hub when install is complete.
        - Unity Hub requires an account.
 The account is free, but you have to supply an email address
        - After Creating an account it will likely attempt to download the latest Unity Editor (Note the year in the download).
-Select the option to choose another version and point it to that.
+Select the option to choose another version and point it to the one you downloaded above.
 IE: **"C:\Program Files\Unity\Editor\Unity.exe**
        - It will prompt you to get a license and ask you to agree to the terms of service.
 Once you agree, You can close Unity Hub and run Unity 2019.4.26f.1 using the Start Menu.
    * Open the project associated with this git clone project.
        - (From Unity) Open ->  Find and open the "NPCCustomPortraitEnabler" directory.
 You should see the Assets folder when you click Open